Today's Articles

 At first, Moi adopted a populist approach, releasing political prisoners, moving to limit Kikuyu's political and economic influence, and traveling among the nation’s people.
 In the 1980s, however, Kenya’s economic growth began to slow, and Moi’s rule became increasingly authoritarian.
 In 1982, the Moi government altered the constitution to make Kenya a one-party state.
 That year, Moi survived a coup attempt by air force personnel.

 Beginning in the 1980s, Kenya experienced several debilitating droughts, and the price of coffee dropped several times.
 These factors damaged the Kenyan economy; the nation fell into debt, and unemployment rose dramatically.
-Fueled by economic discontent, strong pressure for reform of the political system and an end to Moi’s rule emerged from many sectors of Kenyan society by the end of the 1980s.
-Moi resisted the calls for reform, but his government came under pressure from foreign economic donors, such as the World Bank and the United States, to implement political and economic reforms.
+Fueled by economic discontent, intense pressure for reform of the political system and an end to Moi’s rule emerged from many sectors of Kenyan society by the end of the 1980s.
+Moi resisted the calls for reform, but his government was pressured by foreign economic donors, such as the World Bank and the United States, to implement political and economic reforms.
 Moi finally bowed to domestic and international pressures in December 1991 and agreed to legalize other political parties.

-Before the elections of 1997, opposition parties held demonstrations calling for electoral reform, and further ethnic clashes occurred.
+Before the 1997 elections, opposition parties held demonstrations calling for electoral reform, and further ethnic clashes occurred.
 In late 1997, Moi consented to the repeal of repressive anti-opposition laws that had existed since colonial times.
-However, opposition to Moi’s rule remained divided, and he was re-elected president.
+However, opposition to Moi’s rule remained divided, and he was reelected president.

 In 2002, Moi was constitutionally barred from running, and Mwai Kǐbakǐ, running for the opposition coalition "National Rainbow Coalition" — NARC, was elected president.
 The elections, judged free and fair by local and international observers, marked a turning point in Kenya's democratic evolution.